Last Updated on December 11, 2022

 Poinsettias are short-day plants.
 That means they require 14 hours of total darkness each night for about 10 weeks to initiate flowering.

-If you want your poinsettia to color up and bloom for the holidays, you need to begin the process in early September.
-Because the daylight hours are still longer in the fall, you need to extend the dark periods by completely covering your poinsettia, blocking any light source.
+If you want your poinsettia to color up and bloom for the holidays, you must begin the process in early September.
+Because daylight hours are still longer in the fall, you should extend the dark periods by completely covering your poinsettia, blocking any light source.
 Try using a large black plastic bag or cardboard box.

 Cover your plant between 5:00 p.m. and 8:00 a.m., then remove the covering and place it in an area that receives bright light from 8:00 a.m. until 5:00 p.m.
-Repeat this process daily for 8 to 10 weeks.
+Repeat this process each day for 8 to 10 weeks.

 It’s important to note that any light, even the slightest amount, can disrupt blooming.

 In November, the bracts should begin to color up, and flower buds will start to form.
-You can then stop the light-dark treatment, display it in a bright area, and resume routine care.
+Stop the light-dark treatment, display it in a bright area, and resume routine care.
 Your poinsettia will continue to color up and bloom during the holidays.

 Common Poinsettia Problems and Questions